Stevens Institute of Technology

 Oxford University Press (1974)

-If you ever have questions about how to interpret the Honor System in relation to your work in this class, please get in touch with me.
+If you ever have questions about academic integrity, citations, plagiarism, or how you should interpret the Honor System in relation to your work in this class, please get in touch with me.

 Students with disabilities:

-If you require special accommodations due to a disability, or if you need individual arrangements should the building be evacuated, you must inform the office of Student Counseling and Psychological Services, Dr. Terence Hannigan, Director, in the Howe Center, 7th floor (x5177), and complete the Faculty Contact Form.
+If you require special accommodations due to a disability, or if you need individual arrangements should the building be evacuated, you must inform the office of Student Counseling, Psychological, and Disability Services, and complete the Faculty Contact Form.
 Once you have done so, you should ask to meet with me so that we can work out any special arrangements that may be necessary.

 Grades will be based on the following criteria: